depub-team/depub.space/packages/graphql/README.md

 ## Development

-Running the server on local environment with Miniflare
+Running on local environment with Miniflare

 `yarn dev`